hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/extrude_mesh.rst

    :align: right
    :alt: Extrude Mesh node.

-The *Extrude Mesh Node* generates new vertices, edges, or faces, on selected geometry and transforms them based on an offset.
+The *Extrude Mesh Node* generates new edges or faces on the selected geometry elements and moves them by a certain offset.

 The operations are similar to the :doc:`extrude tools </modeling/meshes/editing/mesh/extrude>` in mesh edit mode, though there are some differences.
 Most importantly, the node never keeps the back-faces